-During the COVID-19 pandemic, we have seen so many companies creatively adapt to the changing times and be better for it.
-Even in the wake of suspending business-as-usual, moving to remote work, or having to completely modify their business offering, companies can still thrive as long as they’re properly prepared.
+During COVID-19, we have seen many companies creatively adapt to changes and difficulty.
+Even in the wake of suspending business-as-usual, remote work, and in some cases, having to completely modify their business offering, companies can still thrive.

 When it comes to disaster preparedness for businesses, there are a few things that you need to take into account.